Advanced data security for Azure SQL Database

 Advanced data security is a unified package for advanced SQL security capabilities.
 It includes functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate a threat to your database.
 It provides a single go-to location for enabling and managing these capabilities.

-Advanced data security (ADS) provides a set of advanced SQL security capabilities, including data discovery & classification, vulnerability assessment, and threat detection.
+Advanced data security (ADS) provides a set of advanced SQL security capabilities, including data discovery & classification, vulnerability assessment, and Advanced Threat Protection.

 - Data discovery & classification (currently in preview) provides capabilities built into Azure SQL Database for discovering, classifying, labeling & protecting the sensitive data in your databases.
 It can be used to provide visibility into your database classification state, and to track the access to sensitive data within the database and beyond its borders.